 Practicing in a Clinical Facility

 Academic programs are excellent at providing students with foundational knowledge of key principles, including decontamination, medical and surgical terminology, anatomy and physiology, and more.
-However, before they can perform their duties at a high level, candidates must practice in a clinical facility.
+However, before they can perform their duties at a high level, candidates must complete clinical practice.

-This is why an internship typically follows an academic program on the path to a successful career as a sterile processing technician in Alabama.
+This is why an internship typically follows an academic program and is a key step toward a successful career as a sterile processing technician in Alabama.

 Certification & Career Growth

 After an internship, candidates can secure full-time employment as sterile processing technicians.
-However, they must always keep an eye on career growth.
+However, they must always monitor their career growth.

 Certification and advanced education are effective ways to achieve this.
 Those who continue to develop their skills can eventually work as surgical technologists, sterile processing supervisors, surgical technicians, clinical medical assistants, and ultimately as registered nurses.